MitchDuke/BESIEGED_STUDIOS_V1/README.md

   - Order Management (Admin Dashboard):
     - Allow the site owner to manage orders:
     - View and update order status (e.g., "Pending", "In Progress", "Completed").
-    - Upload photos of the completed miniature for client review.
-    - Approve or reject client requests for revisions.

   - Feedback Mechanism:
     - Allow clients to accept the finished miniature or request minor adjustments.